đ Table of contents

 : save a quiz without questions to the database and send a request.
 Then, the response should have an empty listgetQuestionsByQuizIdReturnsListOfQuestionsWhenQuizHasQuestions

 : save a quiz with a few questions and answer options to the database and send a request.
-Then, the response should include the list of answer options of the questiongetQuestionsByQuizIdReturnsErrorWhenQuizDoesNotExist
+Then, the response should have a list of the quizâs questions.
+Remember to also check, that the response contains the answer options of each questiongetQuestionsByQuizIdReturnsErrorWhenQuizDoesNotExist

 Implement a test class with the following test methods for the endpoint for creating an answer:

-: save a published quiz with a question to the database and send a request with a valid request body (attributes should pass the validation).
-Then, the response should have the saved answer and the database should have one answer with the attributes matching the request bodycreateAnswerDoesNotSaveAnswerForNonExistingQuestion
+: save a published quiz with a question and an answer option to the database and send a request with the answer option id in the request body.
+Then, the response should have the saved answer and the database should have one answer with the attributes matching the request bodycreateAnswerDoesNotSaveAnswerWithoutAnswerOption

 : save a non-published quiz with a question to the database and send a request with a valid request body.
-Then, the response should have an appropriate HTTP status and the database should not have any answerscreateAnswerDoesNotSaveInvalidAnswer
+Then, the response should have an appropriate HTTP status and the database should not have any answers

 Add instructions on how to run the tests on the command-line to the âDeveloper guideâ section in the